schnaggelz/rpi-nxt2/README.md

 ### Run Flash Tool

-Bring the NXT into flash mode and connect it to USB, then:
+Bring the NXT into flash mode and connect it to USB or JTAG, then:

 ````
 ice/sam-ba.sh